 Farming, Freedom and the Food Crisis: Staying hopeful in the face of climate change

-Found this article relevant?Poornima Apte, Barry Michaels, Damien McGloin and one other person found this witty
+Found this article relevant?Poornima Apte, Matt Berry, Damien McGloin and one other person found this witty

 “The great hope of the Enlightenment—that human rationality would enable us to transcend our evolutionary limitations—has taken a beating from wars and genocides, but only now, on the problem of climate change, has it foundered altogether.”
 (Jonathan Franzen, The New Yorker, 2015)

 This bleak and uninspiring quotation comes from the American novelist and essayist Jonathan Franzen.
 His 2010 novel, Freedom, portrays the struggle of a man named Walter as he attempts to build a bird sanctuary.
 He is described as “greener than Greenpeace,” commutes by bicycle, and fears overpopulation.

 Franzen's smiling protagonist ultimately makes a series of deals paving the way for a potential environmental catastrophe.
 This is an oversimplification of a deep and touching story, but for the moment it will have to suffice.
 The novel highlights the difficulties present in the environmental movement today, while also sounding the call for a greater response to the conservation movement.
 For some, it offers insight into the degree of compromise required for an environmental group with a small budget to have any noticeable impact on the world.
 For others, it conveys the defeatist attitude present in many discussions of the seemingly unstoppable crisis that looms in our future.

 At this point I'd love to offer some hope and encouragement, but I’ve read a few too many articles predicting a bleak future centred around trading household objects for food as society crumbles around us.
 Well, we haven't quite reached that point yet, so perhaps it's time to consider the impact climate change is set to have on food production while we try to find our courage.